tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/接入文档/活体人脸比对（SDK）接入指引/Android端接入_intl_en.md

 ### FAQs About Integration

-1. What should I do if **Invoke-customs are only supported starting with Android O (--min-api 26)** appears after I integrate the eKYC?
+1. What should I do if **Invoke-customs are only supported starting with Android O (--min-api 26)** appears after I integrate the FaceID?

    Add the following configuration to the `build.gradle` file: